anupam-sy/example-app/README.md

 This repository contains MyCompany App written in python programming language using flask framework of web development.

 ## Prerequisites
 Below prerequisites must be fulfilled for successful execution of code.
-Assumption is that you are using linux operating system.

 ### Software Requirement
 Resources in this repository are meant for use with Python 3.x (check the version using `python3 --version`) and pip3 (check the version using `pip3 --version`).
 If you don't have the compatible version, download it from official python repository.